alex00pep/aws-eks-getting-started/README.md

 [Installing or updating kubectl] (https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html). eksctl – A command line tool for working with EKS clusters that automates many individual tasks.
 For more information, see [Installing or updating eksctl] (https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

+**PROD-Ready** For production-ready IAM permissions and cluster security please read below, after you finish this tutorial.
 Required IAM permissions – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Container Service for Kubernetes](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide.
 You must complete all steps in this guide as the same user.